 Yes!
 And I love it!
 I teach my 5-step process to painting beautifully and consistently with in-person classes and workshops and online through instructional videos.

-I love to host painting workshops and retreats at destination locations and in my Spring Hill classroom!
-I also teach a weekly on-going class on Thursday mornings called Creative Spirits and a monthly watercolor class at Southern Springs, both in Spring Hill, Tennessee.
-And occasionally will teach Adventure Awaits!
+I love to host painting workshops and retreats at destination locations and in my Spring Hill location!
+I also teach a weekly on-going class on Thursday mornings called Creative Spirits, as well as monthly watercolor classes at Southern Springs, in Spring Hill, Tennessee, and at Westhaven in Franklin.
+And occasionally I'll host Adventure Awaits!
 Travel watercolor journaling workshops at fun and interesting locations.

 I also teach via videos available on Patreon.

 For quick peep into the colorful & charming world of Art, History, Gardens and all things fun and creative, subscribe to my YouTube channel.
-Many of these videos are 3-minute, fast-paced painting demonstrations.
+Many of these videos are 3-minute, time-lapsed painting demonstrations.